 Standing tall, at nearly 100 feet high, the statue of Christ keeps a watch over the city of Rio de Janeiro from the summit of Corcovado Mountain.
 The easiest way to travel up to the statue is by funicular but there are also hiking trails up the mountain, for those seeking a bit more adventure.

-Be prepared for some serious crowds at the top but the 360-degree views more than make up for it.
-You can see the whole city from here, including Rio’s iconic beaches, Sugar Loaf Mountain, and the colorful mountainside favelas.
+Be prepared for some serious crowds at the top but the 360-degree views more than makeup for it.
+You can see the whole city from here, including Rio’s iconic beaches, Sugar Loaf Mountain, and the colourful mountainside favelas.

 Check out Julianne’s blog at Part-Time Passport